Home » Archives »Yankees (Page 3)

 No one on either team has any connection to the teams' last postseason meeting, except for the fans

 No one on either team has any connection to the worst collapse or greatest comeback, depending on how you look at it, in postseason history.
 No one but the fans.

-Andrew Rotondi of Bronx Pinstripes joined me to talk about the Subway Series, which starting pitcher the Yankees need and how to optimize the batting order.
+Andrew Rotondi of Bronx Pinstripes joined me to talk about the Yankees’ wild-card win over the A’s, Aaron Boone’s clean slate after advancing to the ALDS and a look ahead to the Red Sox.

 After the 2004 ALCS, I can't handle another postseason loss to the Red Sox